How It Works

 How does Chartwell Fund generate incremental income?

-Chartwell Fund uses the assets that our partners have assigned and transferred to the partnership brokerage account as the maintenance requirement to sell Put Options.
+Chartwell Fund uses the assets of our partner accounts as the maintenance requirement to sell Put and Call Options.
 When a Put Option is sold the partnership receives premium income in exchange for the obligation to buy shares of stock at a certain price and within a certain time period.

 If the Put Option expires without being exercised then the obligation ends, the premium is retained as trading income, and the maintenance requirement for the trade is freed up.

-If the Put Option is exercised then the partnership buys the number of shares at the agreed upon price out of partnership cash on hand or its margin account, the premium is rolled into the cost basis of the stock, and the maintenance requirement is adjusted accordingly.
+If the Put Option is exercised then the partnership buys the number of shares at the agreed upon price out of partnership cash on hand or its margin account and the maintenance requirement is adjusted accordingly.

-Stocks “put” to the partnership are either held indefinitely as a common asset and included in the maintenance requirement for future trading OR the shares are sold at a profit or loss to exit the position.
+Stocks “put” to the partnership are either held indefinitely and included in the maintenance requirement for future trading OR the shares are sold at a profit or loss to exit the position.

 When the fund sells a position that has been put to us it is referred to as being “unwound.”
 When a position is unwound at a profit the entire trade (i.e. the sale of the Put Option + the purchase of the put stock + the sale of the position) is referred to as a “round trip.”